The BIST way

 Growing through learning

 Growth is part of life, emotionally, physically, and even academically.
-Regularly measuring our students’ growth and success in the classroom helps our teachers set learning objectives and plan accordingly to fit the needs of every student.
+Regularly measuring our pupils’ growth and success in the classroom helps our teachers set learning objectives and plan accordingly to fit the needs of every pupil.

 The curriculum of England and Wales

-In terms of academics, we follow the English National Curriculum, and are the first school in Tunis to be accredited by the Council of British International Schools (COBIS).
+In terms of academics, we follow the English National Curriculum, and are the only school in Tunis to be accredited by the Council of British International Schools (COBIS).

 This means your children will receive some of the best education Britain can offer.
 Each class has a dedicated teacher, educated up to the British standard, who teaches the core curriculum of English, Maths and Sciences, along with supplementary classes in Humanities (History and Geography), Sports (Physical Education) and PSHCEE (Personal, Social, Health, Citizenship and Economic Education).